Connect with others who understand.

 Aura

-About 20 percent of people with migraine experience an aura before head pain starts.
-The most common types of migraines are defined by whether or not they are preceded by an aura.
-Aura is one of four possible phases of a migraine.
+Up to one-third of people with migraine experience an aura before the head pain starts.
+The most common types of migraines are defined by whether they’re preceded by an aura, one of the four possible phases of a migraine.

-Auras involve changes in perception such as visual disturbances (flashing lights, zig-zag lines, or blind spots), hearing music or noise with no source, or tingling and numbness in one arm or leg or on one side.
-In some people, aura manifests as a strange smell, a sudden change in personality, or a cognitive disruption such as difficulty speaking.
-Aura usually lasts between five minutes and one hour.
+Auras involve changes in perception such as visual disturbances (flashing lights, zigzag lines, or blind spots), hearing music or noise with no source, or tingling and numbness in one arm or leg or on one side.
+In some people, aura manifests as a strange smell, a sudden personality change, or a cognitive (related to thinking or memory) disruption such as difficulty speaking.

-It is rare but possible to experience an aura that is not followed by a migraine attack.
+Auras don’t always happen before a migraine attack, but when they do, they last from several minutes to an hour.
+It’s rare but possible to experience an aura that’s not followed by a migraine attack.

-Apart from visual auras, migraine can cause blurred vision, temporary blindness, and photosensitivity.
-Also known as photophobia, photosensitivity is extreme sensitivity to light.
-Photosensitivity may occur with natural or artificial light.
-Light can trigger migraine symptoms in many people.
-Photosensitivity is such a common symptom in those with migraine that it is considered part of the criteria for doctors to diagnose migraine.
+In addition to the visual effects that come with aura, migraine can cause blurred vision, temporary blindness, and photosensitivity.
+Also known as photophobia, photosensitivity is extreme sensitivity to light, either natural or artificial.
+Photosensitivity is such a common symptom in those with migraine headaches that it’s considered part of the criteria for a diagnosis of migraine.

 Migraine commonly causes nausea and vomiting.
-In fact, nausea and vomiting with headache is considered part of the diagnostic criteria for migraine.
-Constipation and food cravings may occur one or two days before migraine as part of the prodrome stage, or warning signs of an impending migraine.
+In fact, nausea and vomiting with headache is also among the diagnostic criteria for migraine.
+Constipation and food cravings may occur a day or two before migraine as part of the prodrome stage.

 Other Symptoms

-Migraine can also cause fatigue, weakness, dizziness, mood changes, and cognitive symptoms such as confusion and difficulty speaking.
-More rarely, migraine can cause syncope (fainting), uncontrollable jerking movements, or weakness and numbness on one side of the body.
+Migraine can also cause fatigue, weakness, dizziness, mood changes, and cognitive symptoms such as confusion and trouble speaking.
+Rarely, migraine results in fainting, uncontrollable jerking movements, or weakness and numbness on one side of the body.

 Migraine Triggers